 Also, try and buy things as a house, from condiments to washing powder, and split the cost.
 As long as it doesn’t descend into an argument about who finished the milk, this is a great way for the whole house to save some cash.

-We hope these ten tips have helped.
-Have you got any other money saving tips?
+Got any other money-saving tips?
 If so, let us know.